gcobb321/icloud3/docs/chapters/2-config-parms.md

 Display iCloud3 debug information in the HA Log file and, optionally, on the iCloud3 Event Log Card.
 The following parameters are available:

 * `debug` -  Entries related to device_tracker location operations
+* `debug+rawdata` -  Entries related to device_tracker location operations  and the raw data that is returned from the PyiCloud Apple Web Services interface program.
+This raw data can sometimes help identify a problem with information stored on the iCloud Location Servers when devices are not tracked, when accounts are not set up correctly and an error is displayed by iCloud3.
 * `intervalcalc` -The methods and calculations related to the interval, next update time, zone, etc.
 * `eventlog` - Display the logged information on the iCloud3 Event Log Card.
 *  `info` - Display the current log_level options on the iCloud3 Event Log Card and the Info status line for the devices being tracked.